mozilla/addon-sdk/Devtools SDK Director.md

 ```

 #### PROPOSED: Use an installed debug-script (in the add-on and send it as a messageport to the devtool panel)

+The add-on devtool **Panel** will receive a *Director* instance in the *setup* method,
+and it should handle its *attach/detach* events, to be able to receive and invalidate
+the messageport connected to the *Debug Scripts*, previously requested in the *Tool*  definition.

+The add-on devtool **Panel** is responsible to send the needed messageport object to the
+its related iframe.

 **myaddon/lib/main.js**:
 ```js